GuardianOfGods/unity-mobile/README.md

 - After you have a good foundational knowledge of programming and Git, you can transition to the phase of starting to learn **Unity**.
 Unity Engine is a massive game development software, so learning it without proper guidance can be confusing.
 Therefore, it's important to learn from reputable sources, such as Unity Learn, Brackeys, and others.

-If you want to see a detail roadmap, you can see in this [topic](https://medium.com/dual-cat/how-to-become-a-hypercasual-game-dev-ninja-the-skill-map-b8e52103fd7e)

 # Topics
 - [Unity-Interview-Questions](https://github.com/GuardianOfGods/unity-interview-questions)
 - [Unity-Mobile-Optimization](https://github.com/GuardianOfGods/unity-mobile-optimization)